- Age: 31

 Outside of your gender equality advocacy work, what do you enjoy doing?

-I have traveled over 65,000 kilometres by road around Australia (that's one and a half time around the circumference of the earth) with my partner in a self-built tiny home.
-Every August, we work in the remote Western Desert of Australia, where we catch and train wild horses with local indigenous groups and share solutions to social and environmental issues in rural Australia.
+I have traveled over 75,000 kilometres by road around Australia (one and a half time around the circumference of the earth) with my partner in a self-built tiny home working across rural and remote Australia.

 - English (Advanced/Native)